-Implementation of MM CUL-3, which includes protocols related to the inadvertent discovery of human remains, would reduce the potentially significant impact to a less-than-significant level by ensuring proper handling of human remains, if discovered during construction.
+Implementation of MM CUL-3, which includes protocols related to the inadvertent discovery of human remains consistent with Standard Construction Practice #25, would reduce the potentially significant impact to a less-than-significant level by ensuring proper handling of human remains, if discovered during construction.
 See Section 4.5.3.5, Mitigation Measures, for details.